abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![A espresso machine ](../01_set/machine.svg)

-**Task:** Think about what would be those functions' sources and targets.
+**Task 9:** Think about what would be those functions' sources and targets.

 By the way, diagrams that are "zoomed out" that show functions without showing set elements are called *external diagrams*, as opposed to the ones that we saw before, which are *internal*.